You have /5 articles left.

 “It sends a signal of how important the votes of African Americans are,” he said, “and it sends a signal of how important the economic viability of African American populations truly is.”

 But did Trump really get HBCUs “all funded”?
 Was his presidency actually “bigger and better” for them than his predecessors’?
-HBCU leaders and experts say the answer is yes and no. Their institutions did make meaningful gains under Trump, they said.
+HBCU leaders and experts say the answer is yes and no. Their institutions did make meaningful gains under Trump, they say.
 But some argue he’s exaggerated his role in those efforts and worry that a second Trump administration could pose fresh challenges for HBCUs.

 The First-Term Record